techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 ## My answers to [first 1:1 questions](https://larahogan.me/blog/first-one-on-one-questions/)

+These will be scattered in the conversation during our 1:1 and it will be a dialog to get to know each other.
+I can start with "I'll ask some cheesy questions so that we can get to know each other better and I can support you better."

+Below are my own answers that I'll share with my own boss  so that he understands me better as well.

 ### Grumpiness
 What makes you grumpy?
 > Being dragged into chaos or problems with no context or prior attempts to solve it.